Pablo Rodríguez Grez

+Pablo Rodríguez Grez (20 December 1937 – 9 December 2025) was a Chilean politician, lawyer and academic.
+In 1971, Rodríguez founded Fatherland and Liberty, a far-right paramilitary group, and was an opponent of Presidency of Salvador Allende.
+A supporter of Augusto Pinochet, Rodríguez served as Pinochet's lawyer from 1974 until his death in 2006.

-Pablo Rodríguez Grez (born 1937) is a Chilean politician and lawyer.
-He supported and was a former lawyer for Pinochet.
-He became known for his authoritarian ideals and for founding the Fatherland and Liberty movement, in which he had been accused of terrorist acts, in addition to collaborating with Pinochet's coup in 1973.
-He was also a candidate for the National Advance party for the presidency of Chile in 1989.
-He has been a teacher of Civil Law at the Faculty of Law of the University of Chile since 1978 and is a partner at the law firm Rodríguez Vergara y Compañía.
+Rodríguez was a lecturer in civil law at the University of Chile's faculty of law from 1978 and was a partner at the law firm Rodríguez Vergara y Compañía.

 Early life

-He was born on 20 December 1937, in the capital Santiago.
-He wears a black tie as he mourns the suicide of his father, Manuel Rodríguez Valenzuela, a former education minister who killed himself after an investigation by the comptroller.
+Pablo Rodríguez Grez was born on 20 December 1937 in Santiago, Chile to Manuel Rodríguez Valenzuela, the Minister of Education.
+In 1956, Rodríguez's father died by suicide following an investigation by the comptroller general.

-He graduated in Legal and Social Sciences in 1960 at the Faculty of Law of the University of Chile, then received his law degree in 1962.
+Rodríguez graduated in legal and social sciences in 1960 from the faculty of law at the University of Chile, then received his law degree in 1962.
 He also received the Pedro Nicolás Montenegro award in 1960.

 Political life

-He was a strong opponent of Salvador Allende, in which in 1970, with right-wing youth figures such as Jaime Guzman, he founded the Comité Cívico Patria y Libertad, a committee designed to prevent the election of Salvador Allende.
-Some of the committee's ideals served as inspiration for the Fatherland and Liberty party, such as anti-communism and opposition to the UP.
-These groups generally had nationalist ideals and connections to the armed forces, such as the Juventude Anticomunista de Chile.
+Rodríguez was a strong opponent of Salvador Allende.
+In 1970, alongside right-wing youth figures such as Jaime Guzmán, he founded the Comité Cívico Patria y Libertad, a committee designed to prevent Allende's election.
+Some of the committee's ideals, such as anti-communism and opposition to the UP, served as inspiration for the Fatherland and Liberty party.
+These groups generally had nationalist ideals and connections to the armed forces, such as the Juventud Anticomunista de Chile.

 Fatherland and Liberty

-He founded the party on April 1, 1971, at an event at the stadium Nathaniel in the heart of the capital, later becoming head.
+Rodríguez founded the Fatherland and Liberty party on 1 April 1971, at an event at the stadium Nathaniel in the heart of the capital, later becoming head.
 It emerged as an opposition to the government of Salvador Allende and which had supposed support from the CIA.
-He preached nationalist and fascist ideals (especially Italian fascism) and that parliament, along with traditional parties, were responsible for the economic crisis.
+He preached nationalist and fascist ideals (especially Italian fascism) and that Congress, along with the country's traditional parties, were responsible for the economic crisis.

 The movement did not have many members, but it had some power in politics.
 The movement carried out terrorist acts and sabotage against the Allende government, such as the murder of Arturo Araya Peeters.
 They attempted a strike in 1972, but failed.
 The movement had contact with Armored Regiments (Nº2), in which they attempted a coup in June 1973, with tanks in the streets and bomb attacks, in which it became known as “Tanquetazo”, which was also unsuccessful.
-After the failed coup attempt, he and other officials sought asylum at the Ecuadorian embassy, living in Quito for two months, returning to Chile clandestinely from Argentina.
+After the failed coup attempt, he and other officials sought asylum at the Ecuadorian embassy: he lived in Quito for two months before returning to Chile clandestinely from Argentina.